Sherman5A/microsoft-notes/azure/architecture/services/azure-virtual-machines.md

 VMs provide virtualisation without having to maintain the physical hardware.

-Several images are available allowing ofr rapid provision.
+Several images are available allowing for rapid provision.
 You can also provide your own image.

 # Scale VMs